 - calculates the percentage of Title IV Aid earned and unearned,

 - determines the amount that must be returned to each Title IV program,

 - calculates the student’s and school’s responsibility to the grant and loan programs,

 - returns funds to the programs according to regulatory requirements, and

 - collects grant overpayment, or follows the overpayment procedures.

-Worksheets used to determine the amount of Return of Title IV aid are available upon request in the Financial Aid Office.
+Worksheets used to determine the amount of Return of Title IV aid are available upon request in Student Financial Services.